 Several years ago, I stopped by a friend’s used car lot at lunch time.
 I didn’t need anything, just figured I’d stop in and chit chat for a few minutes.

 An older man came in early that morning and wanted my friend, Dan, to buy a truck he owned.
-The old gentleman didn’t want a trade in, but to sell it outright.
+The elderly gentleman didn’t want a trade in, but to sell his truck outright.
 He had a nice, older truck with low mileage that was clean as a whistle.
 He’d bought it brand new and maintained it well over the years.

 Dan asked how much he wanted for his truck.
 The man hesitated, almost wincing in embarrassment, and said he hoped to get $3,000 because he had some expenses he needed to take care of.